Hormone Therapy for Metastatic Breast Cancer

 Hormone therapy drugs slow or stop the growth of hormone receptor-positive breast cancers in a few ways:

-• Some hormone therapies, such as tamoxifen, attach to the hormone receptor in the cancer cell and block estrogen from attaching to the receptor.
+• Hormone therapies, such as tamoxifen, attach to the hormone receptor in the cancer cell and block estrogen from attaching to the receptor.

-• Some hormone therapies, such as aromatase inhibitors and ovarian suppression, lower the level of estrogen in the body so the cancer cells can’t get the estrogen they need to grow.
+• Hormone therapies, such as aromatase inhibitors and ovarian suppression, lower the level of estrogen in the body so the cancer cells can’t get the estrogen they need to grow.

 Hormone therapy and ESR1 tumor gene mutations